 Failed files: 1 (100.0%)

 This is unexpected!
-Our test is failing, we’re not redirected to the new quiz detail page.
+Our test is failing, we’re not redirected to the favorite movies page.

 The reason is quite simple, let’s look more precisely at our HTML form: